 - 1.6.8 Seismic considerations – All racks shall be bolted to the floor, and braced horizontally to 2 perpendicular walls, by strut members or cable trays.

-- 1.6.9 HVAC shall be included in the design of the telecommunications room to maintain a consistent maximum room temperature of approximately 72 degrees F. It shall be operational 24 hours per day and 365 days per year.
+- 1.6.9 HVAC shall be included in the design of the telecommunications room to maintain a consistent maximum room temperature of approximately 72 degrees F. It shall be operational 24 hours per day and 365 days per year with a heat load estimate at 40 watts/square foot.

 - 1.6.10 Contaminants – The telecommunications room shall be protected from contaminants and pollutants that could affect operation and material integrity of the installed cable and equipment.
 Positive interior air pressure should be maintained by the air-handling system, to prevent the influx of exterior dust, debris, or other contaminants.